Azerbaijan, Georgia & Armenia Explorer

 Overnight: Crowne Plaza Borjomi or similar

-Day 11 : Vardzia To Gyumri Armenia
+Day 11 : Vardzia to Gyumri Armenia

 Today we will drive to Akhaltsikhe and visit the 9th century Rabati Castle fortress.
 We will also explore the fascinating cave city of Vardzia (12th century).
 The underground fortress and monastery of Vardzia was originally constructed to protect against outside invaders and consisted of many levels, rooms, chambers, chapels, dwellings, wine cellars and tunnels.
 Afterwards we cross the Bavra border into Armenia and drive to Gyumri for overnight.